factorial-io/phabalicious/readme.md

 * Run `phab list` to get a list of all available commands.
 * run `phab help <command>` to get some help for a given command.

+## Documentation

+You can find an extensive documentation at [https://factorial-io.github.io/phabalicious](https://factorial-io.github.io/phabalicious)